JOHN HOARE'S FAMILY HISTORY

 We visited the area in April 2014 and now have our own photographs - Click on the picture for a larger image.
 In the picture the two adjoining houses in natural brick are numbers five and seven, where the two branches of the Keld family once lived.
 Next door painted yellow is number three, Nelson House.
 Number one, Isle House, is just visible at the end of the street.

 The Fishing Smack Inn is officially no more, but one part of it still exists.
 It is visible in the picture above, and more clearly in this closer shot.
 The story is that when the building was demolished the owner insisted that a part of it should remain, and that requirement has been honoured.
 The front edge of the shared wall between the pub and number 7 is faced in glazed brown, and that is clearly visible in the picture above, and in more detail in the closer photograph.
-Sadly the tiled wall has taken a nasty knock in recent years - we hope this won't be used as excuse to remove this little piece of London's history.
+The tiled wall shows damage, which we originally assumed was recent, but a picture on the Island History website shows that it was already damaged when the Fishing Smack was demolished in 1948, so the damage is part of its history and not an excuse to remove it.

 If they got bored with the Fishing Smack next door, the Keld family could have walked the few yards to the Gun Tavern at the Southern end of the road.
 It is still trading, and seems to get good reviews.
 We haven't yet had time to find out how well the reviews are justified - perhaps next time!